-Answer: Students are selected for participation in internship based first on student interest.
-Internship participants must also have met behavioral expectations, minimum attendance and grade-point average requirements, and have demonstrated the maturity necessary to handle working in a professional environment throughout their high school careers.
+Answer: In order to be eligible for an internship, Collegiate seniors must have met behavioral expectations, minimum attendance and grade-point average requirements, and have demonstrated the maturity necessary to handle working in a professional environment throughout their high school careers.
 See "internship eligibility" document.